sderacy/gooncard/README.md

 - A user can register an account on this application
 - A user can input, edit, and delete their social media information.
 - A user can select which social media information to share and generate a QR code associated with their selections to share with others.

-### Development Process

-When you make a change (At least on the front-end side), you should just be able to refresh the page.
-Before you push the code to the repo to make a Pull Request, make sure to run `npm run format` to format the code so that it matches the repo's white space and indentation.

-If you get a message about files being modified and changing from LF to CLF for example, do `git add -A` to fix the issue.

 ### Configured Routes